GissurM/cfDNA_Nanopore/chromosome_origin/README.md

 Otherwise this code is pretty simple to use and only requires a couple of R libraries to be installed (listed under dependencies) the code can be run locally on any computer with decent specs and is optimized slightly for lower end hardware.
 ## Dependencies
 - R version 4.5.0 (This version is tested others may work just as well)
+- R libraries:
    - Rsamtools (Should not require a samtools installation on path)
    - ggplot2